Cleveland Browns vs. Minnesota Vikings NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Cleveland's games this year have gone over the total in two out of three opportunities (66.7%).

+- The Browns average 28.7 points per game, comparable to the 26 per matchup the Vikings allow.

-- When Cleveland records more than 26 points, it is 1-1 against the spread and 1-1 overall.
+- When Cleveland puts up more than 26 points, it is 1-1 against the spread and 1-1 overall.

-- Cleveland is 2-0 against the spread and 2-1 overall when the team piles up over 409.7 yards.
+- When Cleveland totals more than 409.7 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Browns have turned the ball over two more times (4 total) than the Vikings have forced a turnover (2) this season.
+- The Browns have turned the ball over four times this season, two more turnovers than the Vikings have forced (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Vikings.